Base sizes for finite linear groups with solvable stabilisers: Definitions and preliminaries

 \subsection{Singer cycles}

-\begin{Def} A {\bf Singer cycle} of $\GL_n(q)$ is a cyclic subgroup of order $q^n - 1$. \end{Def}
+\begin{Def} A \emph{Singer cycle} of $\GL_n(q)$ is a cyclic subgroup of order $q^n - 1$. \end{Def}

-A Singer cycle always exists by {\cite{singer38}}, and all Singer cycles are conjugate in $\GL_n(q)$ as we prove in Lemma \ref{singconj}.
-Sometimes, it is convenient to identify a Singer cycle with the multiplicative group of a filed of order $q^n$ as follows.
-A field $\mathbb{F}_{q^n}$ can be considered as an $n$-dimensional vector space $V=\mathbb{F}_q^n$ over $\mathbb{F}_q.$ Right multiplication by a generator of $\mathbb{F}_{q^n}^*$ determines a bijective linear map from $V$ to itself of order $q^n-1$.
+A Singer cycle always exists and all Singer cycles are conjugate in $\GL_n(q)$ (see Lemma \ref{singconj}).
+Sometimes, it is convenient to identify a Singer cycle with the multiplicative group of a field of order $q^n$ as follows.
+A field $\mathbb{F}_{q^n}$ can be considered as an $n$-dimensional vector space $V=\mathbb{F}_q^n$ over $\mathbb{F}_q.$ Right multiplication by a generator of $\mathbb{F}_{q^n}^*$ determines a bijective $\mathbb{F}_q$-linear map from $V$ to itself of order $q^n-1$.
 So $\mathbb{F}_{q^n}^*$ is isomorphic to a cyclic subgroup of $\GL_n(q)$ of order $q^n-1$.
 It is well known, and is easy to deduce from the observation above, that such a subgroup $T$ is irreducible, and $T \cup \{0\}$ is a field under the usual matrix addition and multiplication.

-\begin{Lem} All Singer cycles are conjugate in $\GL_n(q).$ \end{Lem} \begin{proof} By \cite[Satz 3.10]{hupp}, an irreducible cyclic subgroup of $\GL_n(q)$ is conjugate to a subgroup of the Singer cycle constructed below Definition \ref{sindef}.
+\begin{Lem} All Singer cycles are conjugate in $\GL_n(q).$ \end{Lem} \begin{proof} By \cite[Chapter II, Satz 3.10]{hupp}, an irreducible cyclic subgroup of $\GL_n(q)$ is conjugate to a subgroup of the Singer cycle constructed below above.
 It remains to show that a Singer cycle is irreducible.

 Let $T$ be a Singer cycle.
 By Maschke's Theorem, $T$ is completely reducible, so $V = V_1 \oplus \ldots \oplus V_k$ where $T$ stabilises the $V_i$ and each $V_i$ is $\mathbb{F}_q[T]$-irreducible.
 Notice that $q^n-1$ is the largest possible order of an element of $\GL_n(q).$ Indeed, let $\chi_x(t)$ be the characteristic polynomial of $x \in \GL_n(q)$.
-By the Cayley--Hamilton Theorem $\chi_x(x)=0$ and the dimension of the subalgebra $\mathbb{F}_q[\langle x \rangle]$ of $M_n(\mathbb{F}_q)$, generated by $x$, is at most $\deg \chi_x(t) \le n.$ So $|\mathbb{F}_q[\langle x \rangle]|\le|\mathbb{F}_q|^n=q^n$ and $|x|\le q^n-1.$ Therefore, $|T| \le \prod_i^k (q^{n_i}-1)$ which is possible only if $k=1$, so $T$ is irreducible. \end{proof}
+By the Cayley--Hamilton Theorem $\chi_x(x)=0$ and the dimension of the subalgebra $\mathbb{F}_q[\langle x \rangle]$ of $M_n(\mathbb{F}_q)$, generated by $x$, is at most $\deg \chi_x(t) \le n.$ So $|\mathbb{F}_q[\langle x \rangle]|\le|\mathbb{F}_q|^n=q^n$ and $|x|\le q^n-1.$ Therefore, $|T| \le \prod_{i=1}^k (q^{n_i}-1)$ which is possible only if $k=1$, so $T$ is irreducible. \end{proof}

 \begin{Th}[{\cite[Chapter II, \S 7]{hupp}}] If $T$ is a Singer cycle of $\GL_n(q)$, then and $N_{\GL_n(q)} (T) /T$ is cyclic of order $n$.
 Moreover, $N_{\GL_n(q)} (T)=T \rtimes \langle \varphi \rangle$, where $t^{\varphi}=t^q$ for $t \in T.$ \end{Th}